 A few more great views along the path

 Overall, Bell Rock is a nice choice for first time Sedona visitors who want to explore a vortex site.
 The hike is far from the most scenic in the area (in my opinion, Boynton Canyon, Devil’s Bridge, and Little Horse are far prettier and more interesting), however, it’s a great choice for the Sedona visitor looking for a relatively easy, long workout without much elevation gain.

 At the start of the hike it will be pretty congested, especially if you visit on a weekend.
 However, once you pass the Bell Rock climb area (where many hikers will either stop and turn around, continue on to the Courthouse Butte trail, or spend their time climbing up the rocks), it becomes a peaceful, very desolate journey into nature.
 The nice thing about the Bell Rock Pathway is that the views are completely different in either direction, so you get a new view on the way back.

 *There is not much shade on this trail.
 Bring plenty of water.
 Hydrate yourself frequently.
 Eat salty snacks to balance electrolytes.

-*Plan your hike outside of the summer season, as even a spring hike is bearing on intolerable.
+*Plan your hike outside of the summer season.
 Fall and winter are great times to enjoy this hike due to the lack of crowds and cooler temperatures.

 *Wear a hat and apply plenty of sunscreen.

-*Give yourself at least 3 miles to complete the whole trail.
+*Give yourself at least 3 hours to complete the whole trail.